Bohaska/nationstates_ai/README.md

 3. Find a host for this bot.
 I use Daki (https://daki.cc)
 4. Create a server.
 I use 10% CPU, 100mb RAM and 200mb disk storage.
 Remember to set the programming language as Python.
 5. Copy the repository and file names.
-6. Edit python bot.py's environment variables
+6. Edit environment variables in .env
 - USER_AGENT: I use "email@email.com AI Issue Answering" as the user agent, where email@email.com is your actual email.
 - HF_API_TOKEN: Input the read-access token you generated in step 2
 - API_URL: You can keep this the same.
 The format is ``https://api-inference.huggingface.co/models/`` plus the model name at the end.
 The default value is ``https://api-inference.huggingface.co/models/distilbert-base-cased-distilled-squad``.